-Looking for homemade cleaning recipes all in one place?
+Looking for natural cleaning recipes with essential oils all in one place?
 Want to learn how to replace your toxic cleaners with essential oils?
-Join me for a class on using EOs for cleaning EVERYthing!

 Toxins are everywhere and when you use cleaners with toxins and chemicals you are not only exposing yourself to these horrible things but you are releasing them into the air where your family and pets can breathe them in.